frappe/frappe/frappe/docs/user/en/guides/desk/making_charts_in_c3js.md

 # Making Charts using c3.js

-Frappe bundles the c3.js libary to make charts inside the app and provides a wrapper class so that you can start using charts out of the box.
+Frappé bundles the c3.js libary to make charts inside the app and provides a wrapper class so that you can start using charts out of the box.
 To use chart, you need the x and y data, make a wrapper block and then just make the chart object.

 ### Time Series Example